willaliburd/Sugarcityslices/Regulatory/Food-handler-class.md

 Need host to reproduce

 Purchase food from approved, reputable suppliers
-Cook food to required minimum internal temperatures Fish that will be served raw or undercooked must be correctly frozen by the manufacturer
+Cook food to required minimum internal temperaturesse Fish that will be served raw or undercooked must be correctly frozen by the manufacturer

 <h1>FUNGI</h1>